TheOdinProject/curriculum/README.md

 ## Future Development

 **Update (12/18/13)!** The new development roadmap will be managed using [this Pivotal Tracker project](https://www.pivotaltracker.com/s/projects/979092).
-The file [dev_roadmap.md](dev_roadmap.md) will contain historical release notes but not an up-to-date list of features in projgress.
+The file [dev_roadmap.md](dev_roadmap.md) will contain historical release notes but not an up-to-date list of features in progress.

 There are some overall goals for the short term development of this project: